Rusty Ganas

-Russell Lindberg Ganas (born August 12, 1949) is an American former professional football defensive tackle who played one season with the Baltimore Colts of the National Football League (NFL).
-He played college football at South Carolina.
+Russell Lindberg Ganas (born August 12, 1949) is an American former professional football player who was a defensive tackle for one season with the Baltimore Colts of the National Football League (NFL).
+He played college football for the South Carolina Gamecocks.

 Early life and college

 Russell Lindberg Ganas was born on August 12, 1949, in Waycross, Georgia.
 He attended Ware County High School in Waycross, lettering in football, basketball, baseball, and track.
 He was inducted into the Waycross-Ware County Sports Hall of Fame in 1991.

 Ganas was a member of the South Carolina Gamecocks of the University of South Carolina from 1967 to 1970.
 He was a three-year letterman and three-year starter from 1968 to 1970.

 Professional career

 After going undrafted in the 1971 NFL draft, Ganas signed with the Baltimore Colts, who were coming off a Super Bowl-winning season.
 He played in one game for the Colts during the 1971 season.
 He also spent time on the team's taxi squad that season.
 Ganas was cut by the Colts on August 26, 1972.

 Ganas signed with the Minnesota Vikings in 1973.
 He was cut on August 6, 1973.

 Ganas was signed by the Philadelphia Bell of the upstart World Football League in 1974.
 He left the team voluntarily on June 9, 1974.